Display advertising has been around for over 20 years, but many advertisers are asking themselves if it’s still worth investing in.

 Since you’re running a brand awareness campaign, engagement metrics such as clicks or CTR (or shares if you’re running it on social media platforms) are not that relevant.

-Remember that you’re trying to create interest for your product.
-So tracking metrics such as brand mentions, organic searches, and organic traffic are crucial to determine the success of your campaign.
+Instead, track your impressions, brand mentions, organic searches, and organic traffic.
+All of these are crucial when trying to determine the success of your campaign.

-Also known as remarketing, a retargeting campaign helps re-engage users who already interacted with your website.
-Running a retargeting campaign is usually the perfect way to boost sales or conversions, since few people are likely to convert on their first visit of a website.
+Also known as remarketing, a retargeting campaign helps re-engage users who previously interacted with your website.
+A retargeting campaign is usually the perfect way to boost sales or conversions, since conversion rates are higher on returning users.

 Retargeting also solves one of the major problems of online advertising – context.

-When a user sees an ad for a business he never interacted it, the chances of him ignoring it are pretty high.
-But remarketing campaigns rely on custom segmentation and thus deliver ads that are relevant to your audience.
+When a user sees an ad for a business he never interacted with, the chances of him ignoring it are pretty high.
+But remarketing campaigns rely on customer segmentation, thus delivering ads that are relevant to your audience.

 How does remarketing work?

 The pixel is installed on your website.
 When a user lands on one of your pages, the pixel drops a cookie in the user’s browser.
-While he then browses other websites, the cookie will let the ad provider know which ads to serve, thus helping you reach only previous visitors.
+Later, while he browses other websites, the cookie will let the ad provider know which ads to serve, helping you re-engage with the user.

 SIDENOTE.
 The code does not affect in any way the performance of your website, nor is it noticeable by the user.
 However, if a user clears their cookies, a remarketing campaign will no longer be able to target that user.